sorenwacker/DesignPatterns/docs/patterns/structural/adapter.md

 **Category:** Structural Pattern

-## Intent
+## Overview

 Convert the interface of a class into another interface clients expect.
-The Adapter pattern allows classes to work together that couldn't otherwise because of incompatible interfaces.
-It acts as a bridge between two incompatible interfaces.
+This pattern allows classes to work together that couldn't otherwise because of incompatible interfaces, acting as a bridge between two incompatible interfaces.

-## Problem
+## Usage Guidelines

-When you need to use existing classes with incompatible interfaces, direct usage leads to:

-- Inability to reuse existing classes
-- Tight coupling to specific interfaces
-- Code duplication to work around interface mismatches
-- Difficulty integrating legacy code
-- No way to make third-party libraries work with your code

-## When to Use

-Use the Adapter pattern when:
+**Use when:**

-- **Incompatible interfaces**: Want to use class with incompatible interface
+- Want to use class with incompatible interface
-- **Legacy integration**: Need to integrate legacy code with new systems
+- Need to integrate legacy code with new systems
-- **Third-party libraries**: Library interface doesn't match your needs
+- Library interface doesn't match your needs
-- **Multiple adaptees**: Want to provide uniform interface to related classes
+- Want to provide uniform interface to related classes
-- **Interface translation**: Need to translate between different interfaces
-- **Reuse existing**: Want to reuse existing class without modification

-## When NOT to Use

-Avoid the Adapter pattern when:
+**Avoid when:**

-- **Compatible interfaces**: Interfaces are already compatible
+- Interfaces are already compatible
-- **Modify source**: Can modify the original class interface
+- Can modify the original class interface
-- **Simple wrapper**: A simple wrapper function suffices
+- A simple wrapper function suffices
-- **Performance critical**: Adapter overhead is unacceptable
-- **Overkill**: Pattern adds unnecessary complexity
+- Pattern adds unnecessary complexity

-## Structure

-The Adapter pattern involves:

-- **Target**: Interface that client expects
-- **Adaptee**: Existing class with incompatible interface
-- **Adapter**: Converts adaptee interface to target interface
-- **Client**: Works with target interface

 ## Implementation

-### Logger Adapter Example

 ```python
 class LoggerInterface: